-Despite a large number of clinical studies on anti-PD-L1 immune checkpoint inhibitors, and the fact molecular profile and PD-L1 have become an established predictive biomarker to identify patients most likely to benefit from target therapy and immune checkpoint inhibitors - based treatment combinations in multiple indications, molecular mutational profile and PD-L1 frequency data in patients with NSCLC in Tunisia is limited.
+Despite a large number of clinical studies on anti-PD-L1 immune checkpoint inhibitors and the fact that molecular profiles and PD-L1 have become established predictive biomarkers to identify patients most likely to benefit from targeted therapy and immune checkpoint inhibitor-based treatment combinations in multiple indications, molecular mutational profiles and PD-L1 frequency data in patients with NSCLC in Tunisia are limited.
 To the best of our knowledge, our study is the first report to evaluate the molecular profile and the frequency of PD-L1 expression in NSCLC in a developing country.